zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 <img src="/assets/images/what-wsl-lin3.png" width="600" alt="Changed the locale to POSIX">
 <img src="/assets/images/what-wsl-lin4.png" width="600" alt="Changed the locale to POSIX">

 Script gets completed as expected.
 But this time there are only one file generated instead of 2!
 At this point I am not sure what has happened.
 I am assuming this is due to the fact that UTF-8 supports more characters so that it allowed one more valid file name than POSIX did.
-Let me know if you have more information on the behavioral difference here.
+Let me know if you have more information on the behavioural difference here.
 You can find the code I used on Linux here.
 Beware that I do not use `surrogatepass` as we do not decode bytes to string in Linux.
 We can just use bytes as file names.

 ```python
 import os